davenpi/davenpi.github.io/_pages/pie.md

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k to help a young person (who couldn't afford it otherwise) get started in aviation.
-I think that would be meaningful and be a good initial step in making all of this real.
+I think that would be meaningful and a good initial step in making all of this real.

 - **Major obstacles**: Courage.
 Understanding myself and what the best path through